Barbara

 graduation, students remain part of the achieve

-program and are invited to attend annual alumni events.
+Program and are invited to attend the annual alumni event.
 Mrs. Bakar

 continues to advise and support alumni through letters, e-mails and